Skip to content

 Affordable tuition designed for you

-Our MSE in School Counseling – General online program features the same affordable, pay-by-the-course tuition for all U.S. residents.
-Total tuition includes all fees.
+Our MSE in School Counseling – General Concentration online program features the same affordable, pay-by-the-course tuition for all U.S. residents.
+All fees are included.

 Calendar